3. HOTEL INFO

 Q. Can I use my cell phone in Argentina?

 A. We highly recommend the use of an e-sim while traveling.
 You can download an app like Airalo (use the code ELIZAB3290 for $3 off your first order!).
-Though there are some limitations while using it (you can’t receive calls on your regular number), it’s FAR cheaper than the $10/day that most cell phone providers charge for a travel pass.
+Though there are some limitations while using it, it’s FAR cheaper than the $10/day that most cell phone providers charge for a travel pass.

 If you are going to pay your cell provider directly, first contact them to make sure they have coverage in Argentina and find out the rate.
 Most providers offer such a plan where you only get charged once you connect to a local network.